Involved in a Hit and Run in Miami? (Everything You Need to Know)

 Hit and Run Law: Leaving an Accident Scene Is a Crime in Florida

-Hit and run laws vary state to state.
+Hit and run laws vary from state to state.
 Some states might handle hit and runs as misdemeanors or felonies depending on the cause of the accident, damage, and if anyone left the scene.

 Under Florida state law, hit-and-run drivers can face criminal charges if they flee the scene of an accident involving property damage, serious bodily injury, or death.
-Drivers who leave an accident scene involving a death could even face felony charges.

 Florida Statute 316.061 directly states: “The driver of any vehicle involved in a crash resulting only in damage to a vehicle or other property which is driven or attended by any person shall immediately stop such vehicle at the scene of such crash or as close thereto as possible, and shall forthwith return to, and in every event shall remain at, the scene of the crash until he or she has fulfilled the requirements of s.
 316.062.”